implico/frontend-starter/README.md

 ### Views, styles, JavaScript: convention
 What is proposed here can be illustrated in the following three sections.
-Naturally, you can use your own convention.
+Naturally, you can use your own way.
+Also, any comments and suggestions will be appreciated.

 #### 1. Views
 Add an individual body id for each page type, e.g. index, contact, news... prepended with "page" keyword: